michelin/kstreamplify/README.md

 - **Error Handling**: A strong error handling mechanism is provided for topology, production, and deserialization errors, and it also allows routing them into a dead letter queue (DLQ) topic.

-- **REST endpoints**: Some useful REST endpoints, including Kubernetes liveness and readiness probes.
+- **REST httpEndpoints**: Some useful REST httpEndpoints, including Kubernetes liveness and readiness probes.

 - **Testing**: The library eases the use of Topology Test Driver, making it easier to write your tests.